Angluca/cex/docs/README.md

 #### CEX way of iteration over arrays

-CEX introduces an unified `for$*` macros which helps with dealing with looping, these are typical patters for iteration:
+CEX introduces a unified `for$*` macros which helps with dealing with looping, these are typical patters for iteration:

 * `for$each(it, array, [array_len])` - iterates over array, `it` represents value of array item. `array_len` is optional and uses `arr$len(array)` by default, or you might explicitly set it for iterating over arbitrary C pointer+len arrays.
 * `for$eachp(it, array, [array_len])` - iterates over array, `it` represent a pointer to array item. `array_len` is inferred by default.